If you are not doing Keyword Research, there is no use of any SEO Strategy.

 This is where you’ll be in need to use tools.
 MOZ bar can tell you how many backlinks do the pages have but can’t show the quality of these links in the free version.

 We’ll discuss these parameters further in the tools section.
-For now, just remember that we are looking for keywords with the low value of these parameters when searched in google.
+For now, just remember that we are looking for keywords with the low value of these parameters when searched on google.

-“A very low competition keyword means, winning all above cases.”
+“A very low competition keyword means, winning all the above cases.”